Usman Garuba, Spain

 https://www.youtube.com/watch?v=bMVepdE12hY

-The most talented players of this year's U18 Championship are also Matej Rudan (Croatia), Malcolm Cazalon and Juhann Begarin (France), Ariel Hukporti and Len Schoormann (Germany), Augustas Marciulionis (Lithuania), Bojan Tomasevic (Montenegro), Keye van den Vuurst de Vries (Netherlands), Djordje Pazin (Serbia), Mustafa Kurtuldum (Turkey).
+Among the most talented players of this year's U18 championship are also included the following names: Matej Rudan (Croatia), Malcolm Cazalon and Juhann Begarin (France), Ariel Hukporti and Len Schoormann (Germany), Augustas Marciulionis (Lithuania), Bojan Tomasevic (Montenegro), Keye van den Vuurst de Vries (Netherlands), Djordje Pazin (Serbia), Mustafa Kurtuldum (Turkey).